VTOW/BCI/README.md

 ----------------

 For tutorials, see the files in the folder "Modules\Example" or the Wiki.
-Additionally, all header files are thoroughly and consistantly documented (these are the best source of up-to-date information).
+Additionally, all header files are thoroughly and consistantly documented (these are the best sources of up-to-date information).